 I soon found myself in engineering and the scope class came to an end, but I guess you could say it sort of lives on as a 310.

-The museum has a scope class oscilloscope.
-We have no information as to who the designer was nor any documentation or schematics.
-It is designed and built in two chassis, one for the power supply and one for the oscilloscope.
+The museum has an oscilloscope from the 1952 scope class.
+We have no information as to who the designers were nor any documentation.
+It is built on two chassis, one for the power supply and one for the oscilloscope.